 Specialty Move: Right Uppercut

 The German fighter Von Kaiser is challenger #2 for Little Mac and like Glass Joe provides little resistance.
-The knock-kneed Kaiser is a bit of a challenge to new players who haven’t mastered dodging yet but quickly becomes easy prey as you learn the game.
+The knock-kneed Kaiser is a bit of a challenge to new players who haven’t mastered dodging yet but will quickly become easy prey as you learn the game.

 #3 – Piston Honda